-This module offers you a chance to study events in practice during your free residential field trip.
+This module offers you a chance to study hospitality in practice during your free overseas residential field trip in year one.
 You will typically stay in a major/mainstream tourist destination and carry our fieldwork in the daytime and present your findings to tutors in the evenings.
 You will complete all the assessed coursework while you are on the trip so when you return to the UK, this module is finished.

 Tourism and Events Policy and Development

 This module aims to provide you with an understanding of the nature and basis of tourism and events policies as well as examining the policy making process and the factors which influence this at a variety of geographical scales.
 Through providing an understanding of the role of tourism and events as a means of development and sustainability.